elastic/ecs/rfcs/text/0000-event-entities.md

 -->

 ## Usage

+Currently, ECS lacks a standardized way to explicitly capture/distinguish between the actor (entity performing an action) and the target (entity being acted upon) in events.
+This limitation makes it challenging to represent certain security events accurately and consistently across different data sources and cloud providers.
+Specific issues include:

+1. Difficulty in querying nested JSON objects containing critical information.
+2. Inconsistent data structures across different services and API calls.
+3. Field length limitations preventing effective searching and filtering.
+4. Challenges in correlating related events involving the same actors or targets.

+These issues are exemplified in the AWS CloudTrail integration (see [Issue #9586](https://github.com/elastic/integrations/issues/9586) and [Issue #10818](https://github.com/elastic/integrations/issues/10818)), but are not limited to AWS and likely affect other cloud providers and services.

+What we expect to gain with this proposal:

+- Improved clarity and consistency in representing security events across different platforms and data sources.
+- Enhanced ability to query and analyze events without relying on complex string parsing or wildcard searches.
+- Better correlation of related events, particularly in cloud environments with complex identity and access management scenarios.
+- Avoidance of field length limitations by extracting key information into separate fields.
+- Improved capability for creating effective detection rules and performing security analysis.
+- Maintains compatibility with existing ECS structure while expanding capabilities.

 <!--
 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.